CODE OF CIVIL PROCEDURE IN ITALY

 BACKGROUND

 Each court has many justices of the peace who hear traffic tickets, minor criminal offenses, and administrative infractions.
 Each tribunal has at least one civil part and sometimes many criminal sections.
 Milan, for instance, is home to fifteen highly specialized districts.
 Italy's twenty regional capitals are home to one of the country's twenty-six appellate courts.
 These courts have authority over the lower courts in their respective districts.
+Click here for information on How Service of Process Ensures A Solid Foundation.

 The Court of Cassation may overturn judgments from lower courts if it can be shown that those courts lacked jurisdiction or otherwise violated basic procedural standards.
 In the event of a claim, time constraints vary depending on the nature of the claim.
-Although most claims have a ten-year statute of limitations from the date they were discovered, some claims have shorter statutes.
-It is necessary to file a lawsuit in order to have a judge rule on a disagreement and issue a binding decision.
+Although most claims have a ten-year statute of limitations from the date they were discovered, some have shorter statutes.
+Filing a lawsuit requires a judge to rule on a disagreement and issue a binding decision.
 The nature of the issue and national and EU regulations controlling jurisdiction must be considered when determining whether the court has jurisdiction.
+The parties, the court, the subject matter, and the heading must all be included in the application, but there are no other required fields.

 STARTING A CLAIM IN ITALY

-SERVICE OF A CLAIM IN ITALY
+process SERVICE OF A CLAIM IN ITALY

 A defendant's entry of attendance and defense statement is due no later than twenty days before the first hearing.
 You will lose the right to pursue it later without including a counterclaim in this opening statement.
-In addition to losing the ability to assert a counterclaim, a defendant who files an appearance within these twenty days also forfeits the opportunity to join a third party to the proceedings and to assert any procedural exception that the court cannot assert on its own.
+In addition to losing the ability to assert a counterclaim, a defendant who files an appearance within these twenty days also forfeits the opportunity to join a third party to the proceedings and to claim any procedural exception that the court cannot assert on its own.

 The court will check the parties' presence at the first hearing.
-If the defendant fails to enter an appearance, the court will investigate whether the writ of summons was properly served before ruling that the defendant is absent.
+If the defendant fails to enter an appearance, the court will investigate whether the writ of summons was served adequately before ruling that the defendant is absent.
 If such is shown, the procedures may continue without the defendant.
-Defendant's absence does not bar him from taking part in the proceedings at a later date; however, if the deadlines for submitting evidence or arguments have passed during their absence, then the defendant will be precluded from doing so.
+The defendant's absence does not bar him from taking part in the proceedings at a later date; however, if the deadlines for submitting evidence or arguments have passed during their absence, then the defendant will be precluded from doing so.

 Notably, a ricorso is used to petition the court for a decreto ingiuntivo in the case of a monetary claim backed up by documentary proof (injunctive decree).
 If the defendant is not present when the court renders its ruling, the ricorso will not be served.
 If the request for an injunction is approved, the plaintiff will serve the injunction on the defendant, who will have forty days (or ten days for specific types of debts) to pay and abide by the order.
 The defendant has forty days from the date of service of the injunctive decree to submit an objection, at which point the matter will continue in the usual manner.
-Although the court may demand collateral for the amount of the debt being enforced, it may declare that the injunctive injunction is temporarily enforceable awaiting proceedings.
+Although the court may demand collateral for the amount of the debt being enforced, it may declare that the injunctive injunction is temporarily enforceable and is awaiting proceedings.

 FOREIGN JURISDICTION IN ITALY

 Whether or not foreign law is applicable might be brought up either by the court on its own or by the parties.
-When applicable, Italian courts will follow foreign law; nevertheless, if doing so will disrupt public order in Italy, Italian courts will not follow foreign law.
+When appropriate, Italian courts will follow foreign law; nevertheless, if doing so will disrupt public order in Italy, Italian courts will not follow foreign law.
 This implies that an Italian court must disregard foreign law and apply Italian law instead if it conflicts with fundamental principles of Italian law.

 An Italian court may enforce a foreign judgment if it is the court having jurisdiction over the judgment debtor's domicile (in the case of natural individuals) or registered address (in the case of business entities) (in the case of legal persons).
 If the debtor does not have an Italian residence or registered office, the assets being enforced against must be taken to the Italian court having jurisdiction in the location of those assets.